raazymuhd1/solana-crowdfunding/PROJECT_DESCRIPTION.md

     to linked the vault and the related campaign when initializing the campaign.

 ### Program Instructions
-[TODO: List and describe all the instructions in your Solana program]

 **Instructions Implemented:**
 - `initialize_campaign`:
     simply just creates the two important accounts (`vault` & `campaign`).